 Access to food and livelihoods

-We are currently implementing a new programme that will provide access to food to an additional 1,100 households and where 180 women will receive livelihood support in addition to cash for food through the distribution of 2 heads of cattle and technical training for their rearing.
+We are currently implementing a new program funded by Italian Agency for Development Cooperation (AICS) that has provided access to food to 1,100 female-headed households (7,496 individuals) and 404 women (2,828 individuals) have receives livelihood support in addition to cash for food through the distribution of 2 heads of goats and technical training for their rearing.
 Finally, 50 women heads of households will be given the opportunity to have access to income-generating activities through counseling.

 Disaster Risk Reduction